NomadBlacky/cdk-datadog-resources/README.md

 ## Usage

-Belows are examples of TypeScript.
+Below are examples of TypeScript.

 ### Dashboards